SubleXBle/Fail2Ban-Report/Docs/Adding-Clients.md

 If .htaccess is also used in endpoint/, add IP there as well

-## After first sync of Fail2Ban events
+## After first sync of Fail2Ban events from the new Client

 cd /opt/Fail2Ban-Report/Helper-Scripts/
 ./folder-watchdog.sh